div3791/dsa_dart/README.md

 **and many more techniques**

-Examples and code can be found in `bin/` directory and all unit tests can be found in `test/` directory.
+Data structures implementation code can be found in `lib/` directory Applications and solutions of data structure can be found in `bin/` directory and all unit tests can be found in `test/` directory.

 **I will update this repository as i get time from my schedule**